thefalc/instabread-codelab-sample/README.md

   <img src="images/how-instabread-works.png" width="500" />
 </p>

-1. Click **Continue**.
+6. Click **Continue**.
-1. On the shopper requirements page, select the **I meet the requirements** option.
+7. On the shopper requirements page, select the **I meet the requirements** option.
-1. A page, like the screenshot below, displays.
+8. A page, like the screenshot below, displays.

 <p align="center">
   <img src="images/choose-store.png" width="500" />
 </p>

-1. Select at least one option and click **Continue**.
+9. Select at least one option and click **Continue**.
-1. Once the screen shows the direct deposit page, return to your Skyflow Studio vault schema view.
+10. Once the screen shows the direct deposit page, return to your Skyflow Studio vault schema view.
 Click the tab for the **shoppers_stores** table and one to four records displays, depending on how many stores you selected.

 ## Connecting Skyflow to Moov

 Congratulations on making it this far!

-You successfully collected PII from the Instabread shopper app in a secure way by sending it directly from the front-end to your data privacy vault.
+You successfully collected PII from the Instabread shopper app in a secure way by sending it directly from the frontend to your data privacy vault.
 Your backend system is completely de-scoped from ever touching any of this sensitive data.

-The next step is to collect banking information from the shopper, securely store it, passrelevant information to Moov, and then use Moov's money movement APIs to pay the shopper.
-Let’s begin by creating a Skyflow Connection to Moov.
+The next step is to collect banking information from the shopper, securely store it, pass relevant information to Moov, and then use Moov's money movement APIs to pay the shopper.
+Let's begin by creating a Skyflow Connection to Moov.

 ### Create a Skyflow connection

-Skyflow Connections is a gateway service that uses Skyflow’s underlying tokenization capabilities to securely connect to first party and third party services.
+Skyflow Connections is a gateway service that uses Skyflow's underlying tokenization capabilities to securely connect to first party and third party services.
 This way, your infrastructure is never directly exposed to sensitive data, and you offload security and compliance requirements to Skyflow.

 You need to create a connection between Skyflow and Moov so you can pass stored PII to Moov without exposing your backend to the plaintext values.

 To create the connection:

-1. Open Skyflow Studio to your vault’s schema view.
+1. Open Skyflow Studio to your vault's schema view.
 Click the gear icon next to your vault name and click **Edit Settings**.
 1. Click **Connections** > **Create Connection** > **Start from scratch**.
 1. Name the connection **Moov**.
 Optional: Enter a description.
 1. Select **Outbound Connection** as the connection mode.
-1. Set the Outbound Base URL to [https://api.moov.io](https://api.moov.io) and click **Continue**.
+1. Set the Outbound Base URL to **https://api.moov.io** and click **Continue**.

 #### Configure the Moov account route

 You need to create two routes, one for creating a Moov account and the other for passing bank account data to Moov.
-Let’s start with the Moov account.
+Let's start with the Moov account.

 To create an individual account with Moov directly, you make an API call: